Financial Year 2023 End Sale: Get upto 40% OFF on Job-oriented Training! Offer Ending in

 Display

-Renders a read-only view of the specified model property and selects an appropriate HTML element based on property’s data type and metadata.
+Renders a read-only view of the specified model property and selects an appropriate HTML element based on the property’s data type and metadata.
 Html.Display("Name")

 DisplayFor

-Strongly typed version of the previous helper Html.DisplayFor(m => m.
+A strongly typed version of the previous helper Html.DisplayFor(m => m.
 Name)

 Editor

-Renders an editor for the specified model property and selects an appropriate HTML element based on property’s data type and metadata.
+Renders an editor for the specified model property and selects an appropriate HTML element based on the property’s data type and metadata.
 Html.Editor("Name")

 EditorFor

-Strongly typed version of the previous helper Html.EditorFor(m => m.
+A strongly typed version of the previous helper Html.EditorFor(m => m.
 Name)

 3. Custom Html Helpers

-You can also create your own custom helper methods by creating an extension method on the HtmlHelper class or by creating static methods with in a utility class.
+You can also create your own custom helper methods by creating an extension method on the HtmlHelper class or by creating static methods within a utility class.

 public static class CustomHelpers